iann/brewing/kombucha-batch-0.md

 - 20 green tea bags
 - 1 cup of sugar
 - 1 gallon of water
-- 1 ymbiotic culture of bacteria and yeast (SCOBY)
+- 1 symbiotic culture of bacteria and yeast (SCOBY)

 ### Process
 Add sugar to water.